 Undergraduate Honors Program

 The School of Undergraduate Studies’ honors program provides opportunities for students enrolled in all degree programs to engage in enriched learning experiences while they work toward earning their degrees.
 Students do not need to apply separately for this program, but may participate in it simply by registering for honors-designated course sections, as described below.
-Upon graduation, students who have completed the honors program must complete and submit the Request for Honors Program Notation form to the Registrar’s Office to have the notation added to their transcripts.
+Upon graduation, students who have completed the honors program must complete and submit the Honors Program Notation Request form to the Registrar’s Office to have the notation added to their transcripts.

 Honors-designated course sections will emphasize the following learning outcomes: information literacy, quantitative fluency, oral/written communication, and critical thinking.
 Students will be required to complete advanced and more rigorous assignments that demonstrate learning beyond the articulated course outcomes.
 Additional assessments will be designed to emphasize core skills such as critical thinking, writing, research, and self-reflection.